Institute of Military Logistics

-The Department is responsible for supply, military transportation, and maintenance studies.
-In the last two years the Department has developed a brand new curriculum for Public Service Logistics.
-The organisation and execution of the annual FOURLOG multinational logistic training program in 2012 and 2013 were a great success.
-In 2014 three colleagues of the Department were nominated to contribute to the recodification of four Hungarian Defence Force level regulations which aim to readjust the tasks in the supply branches of the Army.
+The Department is responsible for supply, military transportation, and military financial studies.
+The Department has developed a brand new curriculum for Public Service Logistics.
+The organisation and execution of the annual FOURLOG multinational logistic training program with great success.
+The lecturers of the Department constantly contribute to Good Governance Researches as well.

 Department of Military Maintenance

 Head of Department: Dr. (Lt.
 Col.) József Gyarmati Pohl, PhD, Associate Professor

 The mission of the Department is to educate and to train logistics officers for the Hungarian Defence Forces, through the modules of armament and of vehicles, to have the ability to operate large-scale military devices (especially weapon systems and military cross-country vehicles) and to organise and command professional subunits, especially prepared platoons, and to carry out the practical activities in logistic support’s general tasks.